ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * `OptionalNodeOrValue` is an abstraction of a `comparable` (which may appear on either side of a comparison or as a function argument).
 * `OptionalNode` is an abstraction of a Singular Path.
 * `Value` is an abstraction of a primitive value.
+* `OptionalValue` is an abstraction of a primitive value that may also be absent.
 * `Absent` is an abstraction of an empty nodelist.
 * `OptionalNodes` is an abstraction of a `filter-path` (which appears in an existence test or as a function argument).

-The abstract instances above have the concrete representations in {{tbl-typerep}}.
+The abstract instances above can be obtained from the concrete representations in {{tbl-typerep}}.

 | Abstract Instance | Concrete Representations |
 | :---------------: | :----------------------: |